MoAli-sec/PythonSSH/README.md

 # PythonSSH
-a simple implement of SSH(Secure Shell) using paramiko liberary
+a simple implement of SSH(Secure Shell) using paramiko library